BigBIueWhale/customize_tails_os/README.md

 That's why this customization process relies on gathering the .deb files for offline use with `python3 update_package_list.py` and `python3 download_recursive_deps.py build-essential`.

-This project stands in a unique position because it adds `build-essential` to Tails OS.
+This project stands in a unique position because it adds `build-essential` and linux kernel headers to Tails OS.
 This (among other uses) revives old versions of Tails.
 Without this modification you wouldn't be able to install anything onto Tails 2.12, but now you can install packages from source, or even from the deb packages as long as the package server is still alive.
 The resulting customized Tails will still be offline, since the Tor keys and software have expired.

 ## Contributing
 Fork it and do your own thing, each project and individual has their own preferences and requirements for customizations